conqr2/async-dir-walk/README.md

 # node-async-parallel-dir-walk
-Walks through a directory and all subdirectories (including nested) at the same time and returns a promise resolving to an array of file paths.
+Walks through a directory and all subdirectories (including nested) at the same time and returns a promise resolving to an array of file paths. **With no dependencies**

 ## Example